ink-analyzer/ink-analyzer/crates/analyzer/README.md

 A library for semantic analysis of [ink!](https://use.ink/) smart contract code.

-It implements types and abstractions for performing semantic analysis of ink! smart contract code.
+It implements utilities for performing semantic analysis of ink! smart contract code.
-It therefore implements the core functionality of this library.
+It therefore implements the core functionality of ink! analyzer at a high level.

+It currently only implements diagnostics that return a diagnostic model that includes:
+- an error/warning message.
-Currently only diagnostics that return a diagnostic model that includes an error/warning message, the text range to which the diagnostic applies and its severity are implemented.
+- the text range to which the diagnostic applies
+- the severity (e.g error or warning).

-You can find their core implementations in the [diagnostics](/crates/analyzer/src/analysis/diagnostics.rs) submodule.
+You can find their core implementations in the [diagnostics](/crates/analyzer/src/analysis/diagnostics.rs) module and its ink! entity specific [submodules](/crates/analyzer/src/analysis/diagnostics).

 **NOTE:** This project is still work in progress, check back over the next few weeks for regular updates.